lraycheva/core/docs/capabilities/03_data-sharing-between-apps/03_interop/interop.md

 glue.interop.serverMethodAdded(handler);
 ```

-To get notified every time a method is removed from any application, use [`serverMethodRemoved()`](../../../reference/core/latest/interop/index.html#API-serverMethodRemoved).
-This event fires every time any application stops offering a method, while [`methodRemoved()`](../../../reference/core/latest/interop/index.html#API-methodRemoved) fires only when the method has been removed from the last application offering it:
+To get notified every time a method is removed from any app, use [`serverMethodRemoved()`](../../../reference/core/latest/interop/index.html#API-serverMethodRemoved).
+This event fires every time any app stops offering a method, while [`methodRemoved()`](../../../reference/core/latest/interop/index.html#API-methodRemoved) fires only when the method has been removed from the last app offering it:

 ```javascript
 const handler = (info) => {